Terms of Service

 SWIFTPAC will be referred to as “SWIFTPAC” throughout this Web site.

-SwiftPac will apply a pick-up charge to packages sent to either:
+SwiftPac will apply a pick-up charge for any cargo and packages sent to either of the following addresses by a customer and requiring pickup:

 7205 NW 54Th St, Miami FL 33166